 Bioinformatic detection of branch points among the physiological and alternative splice acceptor sites

-In this study, two sets of 3’ss data were used, natural 3’ss described in Ensembl dataset and alternative 3’ss with their expression data from RNA-seq analyses.
+In this study, two sets of 3’ss data were used, 3’ss described in Ensembl dataset and alternative 3’ss with their expression data from RNA-seq analyses (Table 2).
+The running times showed that BPP is one of the faster tools and Branchpointer one of the slower tools (Supplementary Figure S3).

-We first retrieved 264,787 physiological 3’ss from the Ensembl data.
-Adding to these 3’ss, 114,603,295 control AG were used as control data (see the “Methods” section for details).
+We first retrieved 264,787 Ensembl 3’ss from the Ensembl data.
+Adding to these 3’ss, 114,603,295 random AGs were used as control data (see the “Methods” section for details).
 Thus, we collected 114,868,082 3’ss.
-ROC curve analysis was then performed for SVM-BPfinder, BPP, LaBranchoR and RNABPS on the set of physiological 3’ss, as illustrated in Figure 2A.
-Table 2 shows the levels of accuracy, sensitivity, specificity, positive predictive value (PPV) and negative predictive value (NPV) derived from these ROC curve analyses.
+ROC curve analysis was then performed for SVM-BPfinder, BPP, LaBranchoR and RNABPS on the set of Ensembl 3’ss, as illustrated in Figure 2A.
+Table 3 shows the levels of accuracy, sensitivity, specificity, positive predictive value (PPV) and negative predictive value (NPV) derived from these ROC curve analyses.
 In terms of the area under the curves (AUC), the score provided by BPP exhibited the best performance (AUC = 0.818).
 However, Branchpointer presented the highest performances with an accuracy of 99.49 % and PPV of 30.06 %.
-Thus, Branchpointer was the most stringent of the bioinformatic tools for detecting putative BPs upstream of natural 3’ss.
-Indeed, SVM-BPfinder, BPP, LaBranchoR and RNABPS detected putative BPs for each natural 3’ss and control AG.
-For these 4 tools, the best accuracy to distinguish natural 3’ss from control AG was reached by BPP (75.23 %).
-Overall, 74,539,834 3’ss had a BP predicted by at least one tool (Supplementary Figure S3).
-The maximal overlap of the predicted BPs was observed between LaBranchoR and RNABPS, 8.6 % (6,405,101/74,539,834 3’ss).
+Thus, Branchpointer was the most stringent of the bioinformatic tools for detecting putative BPs upstream of Ensembl 3’ss.
+Indeed, SVM-BPfinder, BPP, LaBranchoR and RNABPS detected putative BPs for each Ensembl 3’ss and random AGs.
+For these 4 tools, the best accuracy to distinguish Ensembl 3’ss from random AGs was reached by BPP (75.23 %).
+Overall, 74,539,834 3’ss had a BP predicted by at least one tool.
+The maximum overlap of predicted BPs was observed between LaBranchoR and RNABPS (28.63 %; 21,337,483/74,539,834 3’ss) (Supplementary Figure S4).
 The percentage of 3’ss with BP predicted by the five tools was 0.15 % (111,937/74,539,834).
-Seventy-five percent (83,892/111,937) of these 3’ss were natural splice sites.
+Seventy-five percent (83,892/111,937) of these 3’ss were Ensembl 3’ss (Supplementary Figure S5).

-Among the alternative junctions of whole transcriptome analysis, 51,986 alternative 3’ss were identified (see the “Methods” section for details), to which we added the same number of control 3’ss.
+Among the alternative junctions of whole transcriptome analysis, 51,986 alternative 3’ss were identified (see the “Methods” section for details and Supplementary Figure S6), to which we added the same number of control 3’ss.
 In all, we had 2 subsets of 51,986 (103,972) acceptor sites for whole transcriptomic data (Supplementary Table S1).
-From these data, Branchpointer outperformed all tested tools for detecting putative BPs (Table 3).
+The SpliceLauncher analysis revealed that 99.5 % of splicing junctions (51,703/51,988, data not shown) did not have a significant expression difference across the different cell culture conditions and the different variants.
+The relative expression of the alternative 3’ss appeared to follow a log-normal distribution (Shapiro-Wilk p-value = 0.09 and Supplementary Figure S7).
+From these data, Branchpointer outperformed all tested tools for detecting putative BPs (Table 4).
 Indeed, the AUC of the three tools, SVM-BPfinder, BPP, LaBranchoR and RNABPS, did not perform above 0.612 (RNABPS) (Figure 2B).
 Branchpointer showed the best accuracy of 65.8 % on the alternative splice sites.
 Furthermore, this tool demonstrated a similar specificity with the Ensembl and RNA-seq data, 99.6 % and 99.5 %, respectively.
-However, on the whole transcriptome data, the sensitivity decreased by more than 60 % (from 95.5 % to 32.1 %) (Table 2 and Table 3).
-The alternative 3’ss and non-natural 3’ss had BPs predicted by at least one of the tools in 91.2% (94,806/103,972).
-The maximal overlap was observed between the four tools SVM-BPfinder, BPP, LaBranchoR and RNABPS (7,227 3’ss).
-More than 95 % of 3’ss with a BP predicted by Branchpointer were alternative splice sites (Supplementary Figure S4).
+However, on the whole transcriptome data, the sensitivity decreased by more than 60 % (from 95.5 % to 32.1 %) (Table 3 and Table 4).
+The alternative 3’ss and control 3’ss had BPs predicted by at least one of the tools in 91.2% (94,806/103,972).
+The maximal overlap was observed between the four tools SVM-BPfinder, BPP, LaBranchoR and RNABPS (7,227/94,806 3’ss).
+More than 95 % of 3’ss with a BP predicted only by Branchpointer were alternative splice sites (Supplementary Figure S8).
+In a paired comparison, the two tools LaBranchoR and RNABPS displayed a maximum overlap of 34.57 % (32,777/94,806 3’ss) with common BPs (Supplementary Figure S4).

 Bioinformatic prediction of splicing effect for variants in the branch point area